Hannalysis/100DaysOfCode/README.md

 --- Day 23 ---
  2024-11-08

- After a week of full-on Javascript related learnings, I decided to return to my python coding journey today.
+ After a week of full-on Javascript related learnings, I decided to return to my Python coding journey today.
 I started by practicing on the area I had left by completing a small web-scraping project utilising the BeautifulSoup4 module, on a static site.

  I attempted a similar approach to a live site, with many headers to assist with the request, however I was unable to get through the captcha prompts.
  Then I moved onto learning about the Selenium module, and utilising that I was able to access and print the information I was after.